imousterian/KanbanBoard/README.md

 Still tests to be done (coming!).

-A deployed version of a current version should be available at kanbanist.herokuapp.com.
+A deployed version of a current version should be available at http://kanbanist.herokuapp.com.
+(note: data may be erased during development period)

 To install:
 - bundle install